jnozzi/cocoadev.com/markdown/NSBezierPath.md

 ----
 I'm working on a program that needs to trace the paths taken by objects on screen.
 Currently I have it set up so that each object has a bezier path, and calls [path lineToPoint:[self location]]; once per frame, and [path stroke]; once per frame.
 This gets VERY slow after a few minutes (several thousand segments being stroked every frame, plus some being added every frame).
 Can anyone think of a way of speeding this up?
-I would do something like draw the path into an General/NSImage so that I didn't need to redraw all the time, but the path can be arbitrarily long, so an image big enough to fit any path would be arbitrarily large.
+I would do something like draw the path into an NSImage so that I didn't need to redraw all the time, but the path can be arbitrarily long, so an image big enough to fit any path would be arbitrarily large.

 *Could you not limit the image to screen resolution?*

 I could, but I'd be losing some major functionality of my program.
 I think I'd prefer to limit trail length rather than working area (which is what I'll do if I can't think of something better)

 ----
-Why is General/NSBezierPath so slow?
+Why is NSBezierPath so slow?
 Why do plotting, clipping, stroking, and filling all take so long?
 Am I doing something wrong?
 ----
 It seems to me that you are drawing the WHOLE path for each object at each frame.
 Why don't you just draw the last line with something like:

-    General/[NSBezierPath strokeLineFromPoint:[self previousLocation] toPoint:[self location]]
+    [NSBezierPath strokeLineFromPoint:[self previousLocation] toPoint:[self location]]

-I may be missing something in what you are doing but at least, I tried ;-) --General/CharlesParnot
+I may be missing something in what you are doing but at least, I tried ;-) --CharlesParnot

 ----

-General/NSBezierPath / Quartz are slow with paths that self-intersect, since it has to handle the intersections specially (antialiasing, not making the overlaps draw darker with transparent, etc).
+NSBezierPath / Quartz are slow with paths that self-intersect, since it has to handle the intersections specially (antialiasing, not making the overlaps draw darker with transparent, etc).
 Sometimes you can get a speedup by have a bunch of little paths rather than a single big honkin' path